btactic/contact-form-7-redirection/wpcf7-redirect/readme.txt

 1. Redirect Settings tab

 == Changelog ==

+= 1.2.1 =
+* Fixed: redirection not working in old iOS versions.

 = 1.2 =
 * Added option to add script after the form has been sent successfully.